License notes

 She can’t remember a time when the ominous shadows stalking the periphery of her dreams hadn’t been there - pushing their way into her dreams, turning them into nightmares.
 She always wakes from the violent shaking that the nightmares cause: and then the night sweats begin.
 During these episodes she couldn’t tell the difference between the real world and the world of her nightmares.

 Maybe I’m mad?
 Maybe I’m totally bonkers?
 Maybe I walked into the scary-crazy world of the Mad Hatter and stayed for tea?
+“Six minutes doctor,” she said.

 “Thank you, nurse,” the doctor responded, looking up at the wall clock to confirm the time, then retreating into the electronic paperwork on his desktop.